Updated: 12th February 2021

 Ignoring the Enforcement Notice, or taking too long to act, will see Enforcement Officers or HMRC bailiffs at your door, so this is not something you can afford to ignore.

 To add to a confusing situation, the distinction between HMRC Enforcement Officers and HMRC bailiffs can be unclear.
-HMRC do not actually employ bailiffs: they hire the services of bailiff companies to enforce payment of a debt and, as such, you may feel that these have more rights of entry and seizure than is actually the case.
+HMRC do not actually employ bailiffs: they hire the services of bailiff companies to enforce payment of a debt and, as such, you may feel that these have more rights of entry and seizure of goods than is actually the case.

 There is a further distinction between bailiffs and High Court Enforcement Officers (HCEO).
 An HCEO works according to a Writ of Control which empowers them to recover debts of £5,000 or more, whereas a bailiff can collect debts below this amount.